oracle/oracle-database-operator/docs/sharding/provisioning/database_connection.md

 # Database Connectivity

-The Oracle Database Sharding Topology deployed by Sharding Controller in Oracle Database Operator has an external IP available for each of the container.
+The Oracle Globally Distributed Database Topology deployed by Sharding Controller in Oracle Database Operator has an external IP available for each of the container.

 ## Below is an example setup with connection details

-Check the details of the Sharding Topology provisioned using Sharding Controller:
+Check the details of the Oracle Globally Distributed Database Topology provisioned using Sharding Controller:

 ```sh
 $ kubectl get all  -n shns